Eclipse-SDV-Hackathon-BCX/hackchallenge-driving-score/docs/step-1-identify-signals.md

     Use `subscribe SELECT Vehicle.Speed WHERE Vehicle.Speed > 0` you would get continuous updates.

 In your application, you will access the Eclipse Kuksa Data Broker by its gRPC interface instead of the databroker-cli tool.

+## Drive Messages from ROS

+Muto will make it very easy to start and collect data from the F1Tenth race car.
+Just follow these steps to get Muto and F1Tenth race car running:

+TODO: Add the steps and the video link

+## Start a simulated racecar with Muto

+TODO:

+## Add and display telemetry for Drive messages

+TODO:

 Next: [Step 2: Architecture and Data Flow](./step-2-architecture-data-flow.md)